 Aconcagua Summit – 13 or 16 Days

 Aconcagua Mountain is a part of the Andes mountain range, located in the province of Mendoza, Argentina.
 The summit is located just 15 kilometres away from the international border with Chile.
-It is one of the Seven Summits (the highest mountains in each of the seven continents).
+Thus it is one of the Seven Summits (the highest mountains in each of the seven continents).

 Following then; with a good climate, you’ll be able to enjoy an incredible 360° view from the summit that you’ll never forget.
-So then; you’ll view infinite mountain ranges, white fields and glaciers, including the stunning peaks of Cerro Mercedario and Cerro Tolosa.
+After all the work you put into the summit; you’ll view infinite mountain ranges, white fields and glaciers, including the stunning peaks of Cerro Mercedario and Cerro Tolosa.

 As a result; there is an option to extend the route for a couple of days to add more time for acclimatisation along the trail.
 A lot depends on your own personal fitness and your ability at altitude.

 - Difficulty: Non-technical & No risk of Avalanche.

 - Equipment: Expedition (Please refer to the videos below for equipment).

 - Requirements: Good physical condition and recommended prior experience at altitude.